teoxoy/encase/README.md

 ## Features

 - supports all WGSL [host-shareable types] + wrapper types (`&T`, `&mut T`, `Box<T>`, ...)
-- supports data types from a multitude of crates as [features]
+- trait-based architecture to enable integration with types from third-party libraries
 - covers a wide area of use cases (see [examples](#examples))

 ## Motivation